xiewei18/ivy_work/content/Papers.md

 # author: wxie
 ---

-Here presents recent publications related to GLUES project, both with or without peer-review.
+Here presents recent publications related to the [GLUES](/projects/) project, both with or without peer-review.

 ## Peer-review